IIIF/awesome-iiif/readme.md

 - [Puzzles!
 Powered by IIIF](http://puzzle.mikeapps.me/)
 - [David Rumsey MapTab](https://chrome.google.com/webstore/detail/david-rumsey-map-collecti/fnheacjohhlddiffbmafmpoblbkfgmde?hl=en) - A IIIF powered, Chrome extension that displays a random map from the David Rumsey Map Collection everytime you open a new tab in your browser.
 Built using Leaflet-IIIF and React.js.
+- [Fractals](http://showcase.iiif.io/showcase/fractals.html) allows you to deep zoom into a huge fractal image.

 ## License